 Passive Load Alleviation Morphing Airfoils for Wind Turbine Blades

 The aim of this project was to develop morphing airfoils incorporating passive variable stiffness components to achieve alleviation of aerodynamic loads on wind turbine blades allowing for upscaling of current designs resulting in more efficient operation.

 Morphing Wing Based on Compliant Ribs

-The project has the goal of further developing and improving a morphing concept based on shape adaptive compliant ribs, which should be able to properly change (morph) their shape in order to produce the desired change of the aerodynamic performances.
+The project had the goal of further developing and improving a morphing concept based on shape adaptive compliant ribs, which are able to properly change (morph) their shape in order to produce the desired change of the aerodynamic performances.

 The strategic goal of this collaborative project is to establish a new, highly interdisciplinary research program in the field of adaptive structural systems.
 Shape adaption is applied to an aircraft airfoil.
 Yet findings will provide scientific fundament for many other applications.

 Multidisciplinary Optimization of Morphing Wings with Distributed Compliance and Smart Actuation

 This research program focuses on adaptive structural systems with the goal of applying shape adaptation techniques to an aircraft aerofoil.
 Overall performance and efficiency is improved and, using embedded actuators, there is the potential of reducing the complexity compared to existing solutions.

 The project dealt with the development and prototypic implementation of a fully monolithic morphing wing based on the technology of compliant mechanisms.
 As compared to a conventional wing, the morphing wing is capable to adapt the profile camber under given limits in a controlled way.